bonitasoft/bonita-doc/md/tomcat-bundle.md

 * `stop-bonita.sh`: script to stop the bundle on Linux.

 ::: info
-**Note:** For Bonita BPM 7.3.0 and earlier versions, Bonita BPM Platform configuration, including the license file, is stored in the same database as the Bonita BPM Engine data, namely in the `CONFIGURATION` table.
+**Note:** Beginning with version 7.3.0, Bonita BPM Platform configuration, including the license file, is stored in the same database as the Bonita BPM Engine data, namely in the `CONFIGURATION` table.
 To initialize and update this configuration, a [*Platform setup tool*](BonitaBPM_platform_setup.md) is provided and embedded in Bonita BPM bundles.
 :::